jonnor/machinehearing/tinymlEMEA2021/notes.md

 - Introduction.
 Talk title, Name
 - Roest.
 What they do
 - Soundsensing.
-What we do
+What we do.
 - Coffee roasting.
 Importance
 - First crack.
 What is it, why track it
 - Acoustic detection